 It was the year when nothing seemed to fit.
-My jeans, especially, had reached the point of excruciation.
+My jeans had reached the point of excruciation.
 But, then it was an age of tight jeans, luminous socks and desert boots.
 The ladies in charge of the church social had banned Rock and Roll.
-Mind you the church band couldn't really have handled the pace.
+Mind you the band they always hired could never have handled the pace.
 We were all a bit put out and so the following youth club meeting seemed to exude the smell of rebellion.
 It was one of those fun meetings when a missionary would show his slides of the poor natives.
 The best part was that they had very little cloths on and that seemed to calm the group no end.

 Every now and then she would turn around, look at me and blush.
 I had arrived, so it seemed, in the heart of Carol.